-If you’ve ever wondered if fairytale place exists in the world, I can tell you with no doubts that yes, it absolutely does.
-Rustic medieval surroundings, enchanting castle, narrow cobbled streets and if lucky a perfect snowfall, exist in charming Cesky Krumlov.
+If you’ve ever wondered if a fairytale place exists in the world, I can tell you with no doubt that yes, it absolutely does.
+Rustic medieval surroundings, enchanting castles, narrow cobbled streets and if lucky a perfect snowfall, exist in charming Cesky Krumlov.
 This magical town is located a little more than three hours by bus from Prague (direct or via Ceske Budejovice) and is one of my favourite Christmas destinations.
 If you’re wondering why just scroll down to see the pictures from this city that seems to be lost in time.

-We have arrived in Cesky Krumlov in the late afternoon and it was already dark outside.
+We arrived in Cesky Krumlov in the late afternoon and it was already dark outside.
 It was cold for December, maybe around -3 degrees Celsius so we went to have a proper Czech dinner to warm up.
 Czech food tastes even better when it’s cold outside with its thick soups, rich meats and the best dark beers I have ever tried.

 We were so happy that we spent the night in Cesky Krumlov with no need to rush back to Prague the same day.
 But the most precious thing was that we woke up before the sunrise to capture some beautiful images and it was still snowing.
 We instantly left the hotel to capture the snow with no footprints and crowd.

 To still catch daytime light we left Cesky Krumlov in the afternoon and took a bus to Hluboka nad Vltavou.
-It was almost on the way to Prague so why not to check out another castle of South Bohemia.
-By the time we reached the place it was snowing so heavily.
+It was almost on the way to Prague so why not check out another castle of South Bohemia.
+By the time we reached the place, it was snowing so heavily.

 To come back to Prague we took a bus to Ceske Budejovice and from there a direct train to Prague’s Hlavni Nadrazi.

-All the images are take by Thitiphol Owen Charoensri.
+Images by Thitiphol Owen Charoensri.